Grammar as a Behavioral Biometric: Using Cognitively Motivated Grammar Models for Authorship Verification: Methods

-The $\CorpusEnron$ corpus was derived from the well-known \e{Enron Email Dataset}\footnote{available at \url{https://www.cs.cmu.edu/~enron}}, which has been used in many \AV and \AA studies, including \cite{BrocardoStylometryAV:2013,BrocardoContinuousAuthenticationAV:2015,BrocardoDeepBeliefAV:2017,ChenAuthorshipSimilarityDetection:2011,DingVisualizableEvidenceApproachAA:2015,LitvakAVwithCNNs:2019,NovinoSingleClassAA:2015,WrightAAviaWordNgrams:2017,ApoorvaSangeethaDeepAA:2021}, as well as in many other research areas.
+The $\CorpusEnron$ corpus was derived from the well-known \e{Enron Email Dataset} \parencite{TheEnronCorpus:2004}, which has been used in a variety of \AV and \AA studies, including \parencite{BrocardoStylometryAV:2013,BrocardoContinuousAuthenticationAV:2015,BrocardoDeepBeliefAV:2017,ChenAuthorshipSimilarityDetection:2011,DingVisualizableEvidenceApproachAA:2015,LitvakAVwithCNNs:2019,NovinoSingleClassAA:2015,WrightAAviaWordNgrams:2017,ApoorvaSangeethaDeepAA:2021}, as well as in many other research fields.
 The \e{Enron email dataset} has gained considerable popularity in the authorship analysis community, likely due to the fact that it is (to the best of our knowledge) the only publicly available corpus of \textbf{real-world emails} with a guaranteed ground truth.
 Similar to previous \AV studies, we also reduced the initial set to a smaller number of authors (in our case from 150 to 80), as only a few suitable emails were available for some of the authors.
 In total, $\CorpusEnron$ consists of 362 documents, with each document representing a concatenation of several emails from the corresponding author in order to obtain a sufficient length.
 Since the emails in the \e{Enron Email Dataset} contain a wide range of noise, extensive preprocessing was necessary.
 To this end, we decided to manually preprocess all considered texts and instead create individual replacement rules for various types of noise.
 First, we removed URLs, email headers, greeting/closing formulas, email signatures, (phone) numbers, quotes as well as various non-letter repetitions.
 Next, we normalized UTF-8 symbols and, in a final step, replaced multiple consecutive spaces, line breaks and tabs with a single space.
-A similar preprocessing procedure was also described by Brocardo et al. \cite{BrocardoStylometryAV:2013,BrocardoContinuousAuthenticationAV:2015}.
+A similar preprocessing procedure was also described by \textcite{BrocardoStylometryAV:2013,BrocardoContinuousAuthenticationAV:2015}.